centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 Upgrading Centreon
 ==================

-On the new server, force the update by mooving the content of the directoy /usr/share/centreon/installDir/install-18.10.0-YYYYMMDD_HHMMSS to the directory /usr/share/centreon/www/install
+On the new server, force the update by moving the content of the directoy /usr/share/centreon/installDir/install-18.10.0-YYYYMMDD_HHMMSS to the directory /usr/share/centreon/www/install

 # cd /usr/share/centreon/installDir/
 # mv install-18.10.0-YYYYMMDD_HHMMSS/ ../www/install/

-Go to http://[IP_New_Centreon]/centreon URL and perform the upgrade.
+Go to http://[New_Centreon_IP]/centreon URL and perform the upgrade.

 .. note::